02-CPU jobs

 Execution in a Worker Node

 Now we will run our augmentation process in a remote Worker Node.
-Thus, we have to prepare the following submit description file
+We will make use of the following submit description file

 universe = vanilla